Open Set Recognition For Music Genre Classification: Introduction

 \section{Introduction}

-Aural boundaries between music genres, \textit{e.g. labeled sets} -- Classical , Jazz, Hip-hop, Rock, alternative, Experimental, etc -- don't appear to be consistently defined.
-Many genre definitions arose 'top-down': Classical music, perhaps and for example, could be characterized by European origin \cite{jeremy}; Popular music could be a function of a temporal \textit{and} aural neighborhood - sound boundaries as local audience affinities.
-Experimental music, perhaps, could be defined \textit{against} this context.
-This paper offers a functional approach to genre naming.
-In particular, this paper explores existence of aural boundaries for genre classification via labeled sets of genre: as functions of measurable aural features (perhaps, implicitly, capturing instrumentation, harmony, melody, chord progressions, vocal qualities, etc).
+Aural boundaries between music genres, \textit{e.g. labeled sets} -- Classical , Jazz, Hip-hop, Rock, alternative, Experimental, etc -- are imprecise and poorly defined.
+The antecedents for the ill defined labels differ: Classical music is characterized by a Europeanorigin \cite{jeremy}; so-called Pop is a function of a time-indexed neighborhood of popularity - local audience affinities.
+Experimental music, in contrast, can be defined \textit{against} this context.
+This paper explores these boundaries and their time-dependent definitions via a comprehension of the labeled sets of genre as functions of measurable aural features implicitly capturing instrumentation, harmony, melody, chord progressions, vocal qualities, etc.

 The GTZAN \cite{tzanetakis2002musical} and Free Music Archive (FMA) \cite{defferrard2016fma} datasets have been used to benchmark the genre identification task via aural features.
 Genre classification performance on this data also illustrates the potential utility deep learning models provide on this classification problem \cite{ghildiyal2020music, kong2020panns, liu2021bottom, chillara2019music}, commonly via supervised learning on known, labeled sounds.